epap011/Concurrent-ProductTradingSystem/src/README.txt

 1. Accurate variable/function names
 2. Concurrent HashTable, DLL and Stack are reusable via their interfaces/implementations
-3. I have provide a way to reduce unessesary HTDeletions;
+3. I have provide a way to reduce unessesary HTDeletions -> better performance

 ###################